 3. Consider Your Store Layout

-4. Develop an Environment of Loss Prevention
+4. Develop a Culture of Loss Prevention

 5. Invest in Automated Cash Management Technology